 Server Type Select the type for the authentication server.
-Currently, only RADIUS service supported. /er is Primary Server Specify the primary server for authentication.
+Currently, only RADIUS server is supported.
+Primary Server Specify the primary server for authentication.
 Secondary Server Specify the secondary server for authentication.
-When the primary server is on the secondary server will be used. łown, Recover Time Specify the interval to connect the primary server again when the primary ser down. ver is Description Enter a description for the server.
-User G uide = 192
+When the primary server is down, the secondary server will be used.
+Recover Time Specify the interval to connect the primary server again when the primary server is down.
+Description Enter a description for the server.